jundalisay/sp/content/en/research/lamarck/zoology/chapter-07c.md

 Conditions influence a race for a long time, making them acquire or lose traits.
 <!-- things. -->

-The increase of decrease of organs from the use or disuse of them is transferred to the offspring provided that the acquired changes are common to the two sexes or to those who have produced these new individuals.
+The increase of decrease of organs from the use or disuse of them is transferred to the offspring provided that the acquired changes are common to the two sexes or to those who have produced these new individuals.*

+{{< n n="This is the oversoul of the species.
+This debunks Darwin's theory which cannot account for why sterile worker ants are sterile even if their parent are fertile" >}}

 <!-- Consequently, through the influence of the predominant use of some organ or by the influence of the constant disuse of this organ,